sami-ka/scorepyo/docs/depth_model/model.md

 ### Probability calibration

-At this stage, the selection of binary features and their associated point has been done so each training sample has a score.
+At this stage, the selection of binary features and their associated point has been done so given a calibration set, each sample in this set has a score.
 For each possible score $i$, we have the information of positive label samples ($n^+_i$) and negative label samples($n^-_i$).
 A perfectly calibrated model on the training set would output a probability of $\frac{n^+_i}{n^+_i+n^-_i}$ for each score $i$.
-This is also the solution that minimizes the log loss (see proof in TODO PROOF).
+This is also the solution that minimizes the log loss (see proof <a href="misc.md">here</a>).

 However in risk-score model, you need to respect an ordering constraint of having an increasing probability with the score.
-In package like risk-slim or fasterrisk, this is done by using the logistic function on the score, with an additional multiplier term for fasterrisk.
+In package like risk-slim or fasterrisk, this is done by using the logistic function on the score, with eventually an additional multiplier term for fasterrisk.

 **Scorepyo** performs probability calibration by finding the probabilities for each score that optimizes the logloss, and still respecting the ordering constraint.
 This problem is convex, and is solved thanks to the <a href="https://github.com/cvxpy/cvxpy">CVXPY</a> package.